Synthetixio/synthetix/docs/contracts/Proxy.md

     In the implementation, such expressions are typically wrapped in convenience functions like `emitMyEvent(A indexedArg, B data1, C data2)`.

     In Solidity, `indexed` arguments are published as log topics, while non-`indexed` ones are abi-encoded together in order and included as data.
     The keccak-256 hash of the Solidity event signature is always included as the first topic.
-The format of this signature is `EventName(type1,type2,...,typeN)`, with no spaces between the argument types, omitting the `indexed` keyword and the argument name.
+The format of this signature is `EventName(type1,...,typeN)`, with no spaces between the argument types, omitting the `indexed` keyword and the argument name.
 For more information, see the official Solidity documentation [here](https://solidity.readthedocs.io/en/v0.5.11/contracts.html#events) and [here](https://solidity.readthedocs.io/en/v0.5.11/abi-spec.html#abi-events).

     This function takes 4 arguments for log topics.
 How many of these are consumed is determined by the `numTopics` argument, which can take the values from 0 to 4, corresponding to the EVM `LOG0` to `LOG4` instructions.
     In the case that an event has fewer than 3 indexed arguments, the remaining slots can be provided with 0.
 Any excess topics are simply ignored.
-    Note that 0 is a valid argument for `numTopics`, which produces `LOG0`, which only has data and no event signature.
+    Note that 0 is a valid argument for `numTopics`, which produces `LOG0`, an "event" that only has data and no signature.

     !!! caution
         If this proxy contract were to be rewritten with Solidity v0.5.0 or above, it would be necessary to slightly simplify the calls to `abi.encode` with `abi.encodeWithSignature`.